Plug Power (NASDAQ:PLUG) Releases Quarterly Earnings Results

-Plug Power (NASDAQ:PLUG) posted its earnings results on Monday.
-The electronics maker reported ($0.12) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.08) by ($0.04), MarketWatch Earnings reports.
-The firm had revenue of $72.00 million for the quarter, compared to the consensus estimate of $66.62 million.
+Plug Power (NASDAQ:PLUG) released its quarterly earnings results on Monday.
+The electronics maker reported ($0.12) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.08) by ($0.04), MarketWatch Earnings reports.
 Plug Power had a negative return on equity of 17.37% and a negative net margin of 33.75%.
-Plug Power’s quarterly revenue was up 76.5% compared to the same quarter last year.
-During the same period in the prior year, the business earned ($0.12) EPS.
+The firm had revenue of $72.00 million for the quarter, compared to analyst estimates of $66.62 million.
+During the same period in the prior year, the business earned ($0.12) earnings per share.
+Plug Power’s revenue for the quarter was up 76.5% on a year-over-year basis.

 Plug Power Inc provides hydrogen fuel cell turnkey solutions for the electric mobility and stationary power markets in North America and Europe.
 It focuses on proton exchange membrane (PEM) fuel cell and fuel processing technologies, and fuel cell/battery hybrid technologies, as well as related hydrogen and green hydrogen generation, storage, and dispensing infrastructure.